How Much To Pay A House Sitter (4 Factors to Consider)

 Pet/ House Sitter Instruction Templates

-They have everything from feeding, sleeping, and walking schedules, vet contacts, bin days, part of the home the animals are/ aren’t allowed, and dozens more questions.
+They have everything from feeding, sleeping, and walking schedules to vet contacts, bin days, parts of the home where the animals are/ aren’t allowed, and dozens more questions.

 House/PetSitter Instructions Template – For Home Owners – click here to download

-It is important to have an interview with potential house sitter before you commit.
-It may be in-person or via video chat.
+It is essential to interview a potential housesitter before you commit.
+The interview may be in person or via video chat.
+We have created a questionnaire for both homeowners and house sitters to use.

 These questions ensure you gather all the essential information you need to make an informed decision.